umarbutler/open-australian-legal-corpus-creator/README.md

 This repository is intended to preserve the code used to create the [Open Australian Legal Corpus](https://huggingface.co/datasets/umarbutler/open-australian-legal-corpus), the first and only multijurisdictional open corpus of Australian legislative and judicial documents.
 To download the Corpus, please visit the [HuggingFace Datasets repository](https://huggingface.co/datasets/umarbutler/open-australian-legal-corpus).
 Otherwise, if you are looking to replicate the Corpus, read on.

 ## Usage
-To collect the Corpus, run the following commands:
+Before collecting the Corpus, ensure that you have obtained all the necessary approvals from the sources in the Corpus to scrape their databases.
+Once you have such approvals, you may collect the Corpus by running the following commands:
 ```bash
 git clone https://github.com/umarbutler/open-australian-legal-corpus-creator.git
 cd open-australian-legal-corpus-creator